-- 38. The following persons will be eligible for funding (these groups correspond to some of the groups in Schedule 1 to the Education (Fees and Awards) (England) Regulations 2007). - a. a person on the 'relevant date' who is 'settled' in the UK, and who has been ordinarily resident in the UK and Islands (that is including the Channel Islands and the Isle of Man) for the 3 years preceding the 'relevant date'.
+- 38. The following persons will be eligible for funding (these groups correspond to some of the groups in Schedule 1 to the Education (Fees and Awards)(England) Regulations 2007 (these are expected to be updated later in 2021): - a. a person on the 'relevant date' who is 'settled' in the UK, and who has been ordinarily resident in the UK and Islands (that is including the Channel Islands and the Isle of Man) for the 3 years preceding the 'relevant date'.
 'Settled' means having either indefinite leave to enter or remain (ILE/ILR) or having the right of abode in the UK.
-British citizens and certain other people have the right of abode in the UK - British nationals who hold a United Kingdom of Great Britain and Northern Ireland passport - ii.
-European Union nationals - iii. family members of EEA and Swiss workers - iv.
-British Dependent Territory Citizens (now known as British Overseas Territory Citizens) - v. those whose passports have been endorsed to show they have right of abode in the UK - vi. those who have a certificate of naturalisation or registration as a British Citizen - b. students who are children of Turkish workers where the Turkish worker has been lawfully employed and resident in the UK at any time in the past and a.
+British citizens and certain other people have the right of abode in the UK as follows: - British nationals who hold a United Kingdom of Great Britain and Northern Ireland passport - ii.
+Irish nationals - iii.
+European Union nationals or family members of EEA and Swiss workers (resident in the UK before 1 January 2021) with settled or pre-settled status - iv. students who are children of Turkish workers where the Turkish worker has been lawfully employed and resident in the UK before 1 January 2021 - v.
+British Dependent Territory Citizens (now known as British Overseas Territory Citizens) - vi. those whose passports have been endorsed to show they have right of abode in the UK - vii. those who have a certificate of naturalisation or registration as a British Citizen - viii. those with Hong Kong British National (Overseas) (BN(O)) visa who have been given Home Office permission to reside in the UK a.
 1 September if the academic year starts between 1 August and 31 December b.
 1 January if the academic year starts between 1 January and 31 March c.
 1 April if the academic year starts between 1 April and 30 June d.
-1 July if the academic year starts between 1 July and 31 July where the student has been resident in the EEA and Turkey for the full 3 year period prior to the commencement of their programme.
+1 July if the academic year starts between 1 July and 31 July